-Outcome: Safe, clean water for all Wt8: Lead supply pipes replaced Short definition Number of customers' lead supply and communication pipes replaced (cumulative over an AMP).
+Outcome: Safe, clean water for all Wt8: Lead supply pipes replaced Short definition Number of customers' lead supply pipes and communication pipes replaced (cumulative over an AMP).
 Measurement Reported as whole number, annually for the financial year.
 Mitigation / exceptions N/A Any other information relating to the performance commitment We are working in conjunction with Welsh Government, specifically with their housing initiative schemes.
 Welsh Government offer grants to local authorities in which housing stock is upgraded with new energy saving windows, cavity wall insulation and heating system replacement.
 By working with this scheme, properties that have lead supply pipes can be upgraded with minimal customer disruption and provide a better water supply at the same time as major renovation works.
 We will be aiming to replace lead pipework for customers who experience lead in their water supply above 5 μ g/l, which is half of the upper limit for lead.
-Full definition of the performance commitment This measure will reflect our progress in replacing supply pipes (the section of the water supply pipe which are the property and responsible of customers between the boundary of the property and the internal stop cock) that are partially or substantially composed of lead.
+Full definition of the performance commitment This measure will reflect our progress in replacing supply any lead piping between the connection to the distribution main and the customer's tap.
+This therefore includes both the supply pipes (the section of the water supply pipe which are is the property and responsibility of customers between the boundary of the property and the internal stop cock), and the communication pipe (the section owned by the company) that are partially or substantially composed of lead.
 We will also include communication pipes in this commitment.
+Usually if we find lead we will replace both the communications pipe and the supply pipe.
 If we replace both the communication pipe and the supply pipe at an individual property in the same year then this will be counted as one pipe replacement.
-This measure is the cumulative number of lead supply pipes replaced by Welsh Water or our contractors working on our behalf within the AMP.
+However, if the customer declines the lead supply pipe replacement offer and we only replace the communications pipe, we will count this a one.
+This measure is the cumulative number of lead supply pipes replaced lead supply and/or communications pipes replaced by Welsh Water or our contractors working on our behalf within the AMP.

-Outcome: Safeguard our environment for future generations En2: Wastewater treatment works 'look-up table' compliance Short definition Percentage of sewage treatment works with numeric limits, which were compliant with: sanitary look-up table limits, Urban Wastewater Treatment Directive (UWWTD) look-up table limits, and all phosphorus and nitrogen annual average limits.
+Outcome: Safeguard our environment for future generations En2: Wastewater treatment works 'look-up table' compliance Short definition Percentage of sewage treatment works with numeric limits, which were compliant with: sanitary look up table limits, Urban Wastewater Treatment Directive (UWWTD) look up table limits, and all phosphorus and nitrogen annual average limits.
 Measurement Reported as a percentage to two decimal places, annually for the calendar year.
 Mitigation / exceptions This measure does not include wastewater treatment at water treatment sites.
 Any other information relating to the performance commitment Figures as reported to Natural Resource Wales (NRW) and Environment Agency (EA), and reflected in MD109.
 Full definition of the performance commitment This measure will report the percentage of sewage treatment works with numeric limits, which were compliant with: sanitary look-up table limits, all urban wastewater treatment directive (UWWTD) look-up table limits, all phosphorus and nitrogen annual average limits.
 This comprises the following: - Sanitary Look Up Table limits on permits for Biological Oxygen Demand (BOD), Total suspended solids (TSS) and ammonia - Annual average Phosphorus limits - UWWTD Look up table limits for BOD and Chemical Oxygen Demand (COD) - UWWTD annual average Phosphorus limits - UWWTD annual average Nitrogen limits